BaiGeiQiShi/RepairResults/README.md

 ② We change the a field ```isTestFixPatterns``` in ```edu.lu.uni.serval.tbar.AbstractFixer``` from **false** to **true**, so that it can generate more plausible patches.
 This makes it fairer to compare with other tools.

 ## 6. Recoder:
+Recoder is a syntax-guided edit decoder with placeholder generation.
-### 6.1 Environment
+### 6.1 How to reproduce experiments
-- JDK 1.8
-- Python 3.8
-- CUDA 11.3.1
-- cudnn 8.2.1
-- torch 1.13.1
-### 6.2 Experiment Setup
-- Timeout: 5h

-### 6.3 Excluded Bug(s)
-> None.
-### 6.4 Source Code Availability
-① Recoder is publicly available at [here](https://github.com/BaiGeiQiShi/RecoderAPI.git).
+Our Recoder source code, dockerfile, running environment, and setup are publicly available at [here](https://github.com/BaiGeiQiShi/RecoderAPI.git).

-② We reformat the patches of Recoder according to this [rule](rules.md) for the convenience of result statistics.
 <br>
 <br>

 ## 7. SimFix:
+SimFix is an automatic program repair technique, which leverages exisiting patches from other projects and similar code snippets in the same project to generate patches.
-### 7.1 Environment
+### 7.1 How to reproduce experiments
-- JDK 1.8
-- Defects4J 2.0
-- Ubuntu 20.04

-### 7.2 Experiment Setup
-- Timeout: 5h
-- Plausible patches number: 500

-### 7.3 Excluded Bug(s)
-> None

-### 7.4 Source Code Availability
-① SimFix is publicly available at [here](https://github.com/BaiGeiQiShi/SimFixAPI.git).
+Our SimFIx source code, dockerfile, running environment, and setup are publicly available at [here](https://github.com/BaiGeiQiShi/SimFixAPI.git).

-② We have added a parameter to SimFix to indicate the number of generated plausible patches.
 <br>
 <br>